-Robin is an excessively principled functional programming language with eager evaluation, latent typing, and a homoiconic syntax, based on a radically simple core semantics in which the macro, rather than the function, is the fundamental abstraction and both functions and macros are defined in terms of it.
+Robin is an excessively principled and thoroughly specified functional programming language with eager evaluation, latent typing, and a homoiconic syntax, based on a radically simple core semantics in which the macro, rather than the function, is the fundamental abstraction and both functions and macros are defined in terms of it.

 For more information, see the extended description below.

-The Robin reference interpreter is written in (about 1200 lines of) Haskell;
+The Robin reference interpreter is written in about 1300 lines of Haskell.

 To use it, you'll need an implementation of Haskell installed (typically either